• Skip to primary navigation

 • Nuts .
 Walnuts are the perfect brownie partner for edible brownie batter.

-• Oreo cookies, or other cookies, crushed.
+• Oreo cookies, or any of my cookies, crushed.

 • Chocolate chips.
-Make it double chocolate.
+Make the batter double chocolate.

 • Fruit.
 Fold in strawberries or raspberries or even blueberries.